aiven/terraform-provider-aiven/docs/resources/opensearch_acl_rule.md

 ### Required

 - `index` (String) The index pattern for this ACL entry.
-Maximum Length: `249`.
+Maximum length: `249`.
 This property cannot be changed, doing so forces recreation of the resource.
-- `permission` (String) The permissions for this ACL entry The possible values are `deny`, `admin`, `read`, `readwrite` and `write`.
+- `permission` (String) The permissions for this ACL entry.
+The possible values are `deny`, `admin`, `read`, `readwrite` and `write`.
 - `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
 - `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
-- `username` (String) The username for the ACL entry Maximum Length: `40`.
+- `username` (String) The username for the ACL entry.
+Maximum length: `40`.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.

 ### Optional